HD 50554

 This is a yellow-white hued F-type main-sequence star with a stellar classification of F8V.
 Age estimates put it at around 2–3 billion years old.
 It has a Sun-like metallicity a low level of chromospheric activity and is spinning with a projected rotational velocity of 2.3 km/s.
 The star has a slightly higher mass and larger radius than the Sun.
 It is radiating 137% of the luminosity of the Sun from its photosphere at an effective temperature of 6,036 K.

+Planetary system

 In 2001, a giant planet was announced by the European Southern Observatory, who used the radial velocity method.
-The discovery was confirmed in 2002 using observations from the lick and keck telescopes.
+The discovery was formally published in 2002 using observations from the Lick and Keck telescopes.
+In 2023, the inclination and true mass of HD 50554 b were determined via astrometry.

 An infrared excess indicates a debris disk is orbiting the star at a distance of 45 AU with a half-width of 4 AU.
 This may be an analog of the Kuiper belt at an earlier stage of its evolution, which suggests a Neptune-like planet could be orbiting at its inner edge.